-Keep in mind that the histogram is different for every picture but when you know how to read the histogram, you’re able to recognize if an image is too bright or too dark or have areas that are 100% black or white (called clipping).
+The histogram is different for every picture but when you know how to read it, you’re able to recognize if an image is too bright or too dark or have areas that are 100% black or white (called clipping).

-If the description above was confusing enough for you, skip this part and continue reading from the next heading.
-I know that many of you are interested in a more detailed and tech-savvy explanation of how a histogram work.
+If you found the description above confusing, skip this part and continue reading from the next heading but I know that many of you are interested in a more detailed and tech-savvy explanation of how a histogram work:

 Let’s use the histogram on the back of your camera as an example.
 As you remember from above, the histogram on the back of your camera is a representation of the light levels in the image you’re viewing.
 The camera creates this graph by converting the image to greyscale and divides it into 256 levels of brightness: starting at 0 (representing pure black) and up to 256 (representing pure white).
 The camera then analyzes each pixel of the image and plots its brightness information into what becomes the histogram chart.